Pytest plugin for loading test data for data-driven testing (DDT)

 fixture_names: Names of the fixtures injected into the test function- Single name: Injects the file data

-- Two names: Injects both the resolved file path and the file data
+- Two names: Injects both the resolved file path and file data

-path: An absolute path or a path relative to a data directory- When a relative path is given, the plugin searches upward from the test file toward the pytest root to find the
+path: An absolute path or a path relative to a data directory- When a relative path is given, the plugin searches upward from the test file for the nearest

-@parametrizeand@parametrize_dir, this can be a list of paths to aggregate data from multiple sources
+@parametrizeand@parametrize_dir, this can also be a list of paths, a glob pattern, or a list that combines both to aggregate data from multiple sources - Environment variables are supported using the

-- When a relative path is given, the plugin searches upward from the test file toward the pytest root to find the
+- When a relative path is given, the plugin searches upward from the test file for the nearest

 [!TIP]

 - The default data directory name can be customized using an INI option.
-See the INI Options section for details
+See INI Options

 - Each data loader supports different optional keyword arguments to customize how the data is loaded.
-See the Data Loading Pipeline and Loader Options sections for details
+See Data Loading Pipeline and Loader Options

-- Each data loder can be stacked on a test function.
-See the Stacking Data Loader section for details
+- Each data loader can be stacked on a test function.
+See Stacking Data Loaders

 Examples